Hereditary ATTR amyloidosis with polyneuropathy is under-recognized, debilitating, and progressive, and early diagnosis is critical1-4

 Cardiovascular manifestations

-- Chronic heart failure
+- Chronic heart failure7

 - Ventricular wall thickening with preserved ejection fraction

-- Conduction disturbances/syncope
+- Conduction disturbances7

-GI symptoms that may be uncontrollablea
+GI symptoms that may be uncontrollableb

 - Diarrhea